When Scores Learn Geometry: Rate Separations under the Manifold Hypothesis: Experiments

 We evaluate the performance using two metrics derived from CLIP scores \citep{hessel2021clipscore}, which measure the cosine similarity between feature embeddings. \textbf{Quality}: We use the CLIP Prompt Similarity (P-sim), defined as the average CLIP score between the generated images and their corresponding text prompt.
 A higher P-sim value indicates better alignment with the prompt and thus higher image quality. \textbf{Diversity}: We use the CLIP Inter-Image Similarity (I-sim), which is the average pairwise CLIP score between all images generated with the same prompt.
 A lower I-sim value means greater diversity among the samples.

 The experimental results in \Cref{tab:best_result} and \Cref{tab:corrector_steps} provide empirical validation of our theoretical framework.
 Our proposed TS method consistently generates more diverse images than the DDPM and standard PC baselines across three distinct prompts, while maintaining very high image quality.
 In particular, \Cref{tab:corrector_steps} shows that, for all numbers of corrector steps considered, TS outperforms standard PC in nearly every case.
-These improvements are obtained by simply setting $\alpha = 1$ without any further tuning, underscoring that our simple modification is sufficient to consistently enhance both quality and diversity.
+Crucially, these improvements are robust to the choice of $\alpha$ and are not merely the result of a larger tuning budget; as demonstrated in \Cref{tab:corrector_steps}, simply setting $\alpha = 1$ without further tuning is sufficient to consistently enhance both quality and diversity compared to the baseline.
 Examples of the generated images by PC and TS are shown in \Cref{fig:generated-samples}.